RaspberryPIApps/Robotic-Tutorials/BluetoothForRaspberryPi.md

-These are links that I found helpful through out the assembly of the robot.
-My group was assigned the bluetooth connection between two pies and these were the links I used during the process.
+These are links that Caio found helpful through out the assembly of the robot.
+His group was assigned the bluetooth connection between two pies and these were the links he used during the process.

 Bluetooth Connection: